mikanmi/zxybackupcloser/README.md

   -u, --user            run on your normal user account.
 ```

-### Advanced Configure
+### Helpful Tool

-I prepared the macros for advanced configuration on the _backupcloser.py_ script file.
-Change the macros for taking the snapshots and logging while backing up.

-Notice: you can find the place of the _backupcloser.py_ file with `pip3 show zxybackupcloser`.
+Patineboot has two helpful tools in the _misc_ directory.

+- _zfs-load-enckey.service_
+   Load the encryption key and mount filesystems automatically on the booting of your machine.
+- *zxycloser_warapper.sh*
+   Fulfill Patineboot's pools and verify the backup automatically.

-## Install and run ZxyBackupCloser from GitHub
+## Install and run _ZxyBackupCloser_ from GitHub

-1. Get ZxyBackupCloser from GitHub.com
+1. Get _ZxyBackupCloser_ from GitHub.com

-   Get ZxyBackupCloser with `git clone`:
+   Get _ZxyBackupCloser_ with `git clone`:

    ```bash
    git clone https://github.com/patineboot/zxybackupcloser.git